Primary Navigation Mobile

 • 4Motion models are usefully capable on rough terrain

 People tend not to buy SUVs such as the Volkswagen Tiguan for their handling characteristics.
 But it’s reassuring that for people migrating from a more conventional hatchback that – higher driving position aside – it feels entirely normal.
-More modestly sized SUVs tend to share their underpinnings with their hatchback cousins rather than use all-new, heavy-duty off-roading platforms, and the Tiguan is based on similar modular architecture to the Golf.
+More modestly sized SUVs tend to share their underpinnings with their hatchback cousins rather than use all-new, heavy-duty off-roading platforms, and the Tiguan is based on similar modular architecture to the VW Golf of the same age.

 As a result, the Tiguan is impressively agile both on-road and off it, responding to steering inputs accurately and changing direction without fuss.
 But like the majority of Golfs, the Tiguan doesn’t feel remotely sporty – its cousin, the SEAT Ateca, will better satisfy keener drivers.

 Instead, the watchword here is comfort and it’s immediately apparent.
-Specify larger wheels on the standard suspension and you’ll be more aware of sharper ruts in the road, meaning it’s preferable to stick to smaller rims or opt for the excellent Dynamic Chassis Control with adaptive suspension.
+Go for larger wheels on the standard suspension and you’ll be more aware of sharper ruts in the road, meaning it’s preferable to stick to cars with the smaller rims or look for an example fitted with the Dynamic Chassis Control adaptive suspension system.

 In its standard setting the steering feels on the light side but this can be made heavier through the Driver Profile system.
 It doesn’t make the steering any more communicative, although it offers a reasonable degree of feedback as it is; it simply varies the resistance experienced as you turn the wheel.